Loading...

 The delta functionality in Movebot is an overlooked gem.
 Most migration tools require a hard cutover, but with Movebot, the cutover process can be managed by the admin in a way that best suits them.

-In Movebot, delta migrations iteratively migrate changes that have occurred since the first transfer using the modification time and some other smarts by looking at a scan of both the source and the destination.
+In Movebot, delta migrations iteratively migrate changes that have occurred since the first transfer using the modification time and other metadata by looking at a scan of both the source and the destination.

 During a delta migration, Movebot will only transfer emails that have either been updated or newly created in the source.